-David Hush was born in Bristol, UK and was educated at Clifton College.
+Composer David Hush was born in Bristol, UK, and was educated at Clifton College.

 Since the release of King David's Lyre, Zina Schiff has commissioned, performed and recorded more pieces for solo violin.
 On 7 May 2001 five of these works were played in a live Internet Broadcast from Seattle, USA, reaching an estimated audience of 100,000 worldwide.

-The premiere of Hush's Contrapunctus was given by James Ehnes and Rivka Golani.
-Hush has collaborated with Gary Karr, the world's leading double bass soloist.
+The premiere of David's Contrapunctus was given by James Ehnes and Rivka Golani.
+David Hush has also collaborated with Gary Karr, the world's leading double bass soloist.

 The Australian Festival of Chamber Music has featured Contrapunctus as performed by Dene Olding and Irena Morozova from the Goldner Quartet, and Two Songs for Flute and Piano as played by Lorna McGhee and Piers Lane.